claustromaniac/detect-cloudflare-plus/README.md

 This Firefox extension aims to expose today's most omnipresent agents in the Internet: *Content Delivery Networks (CDN)*.
 Nowadays, most of the global internet traffic goes through CDNs so seamlessly that the majority of the population never even finds out.

 These third parties are hired by website owners *(often for "free"!)*, and their role in this ecosystem is that of messengers.
 They have many eyes, many hands, and they are *everywhere*.
 Trying to avoid them completely is not really an option anymore.
-They're so widespread already, that one would have to actually stop using a huge chunk of the Internet entirely in order to steer clear of them.
+They're so widespread already, that one would have to actually stop using a massive chunk of the Internet entirely in order to steer clear of them.

 **...but *that* doesn't mean what they do is OK now, does it?**